-Awards Policy – This document explains BosMUN XIII’s awards policy.
+Awards Policy – This document explains BosMUN’s awards policy.

 BosMUN 101 & 102 – These documents were created by the BosMUN Secretariat and BU’s Travel Team Head Delegate.
 They provide a basic overview of introductory delegate training and advanced delegate training.
 We will also have panels for beginner delegate training and advanced delegate training with some of our best delegates and chairs at the conference, where you can ask more in-depth questions.
 Please note that these guides are password-protected just like the Mini-Guides and Background Guides.

 Crisis Committee Briefing – This explains the document types delegates will use (instead of Resolutions) in our Crisis Committees and most of our Specialized Agencies.

 Crisis Committee Briefing

 Position Paper Guidelines – This document explains the proper format and due dates for BosMUN Position Papers, which are required from each delegate in order to be eligible for an award.

 Position Paper Guidelines